Jalabhisheka: Regional variations

 In different parts of the world, Shiva worship through water offerings takes on unique local flavors.
-In northern India, at shrines like Somnath, Kedarnath and Varanasi, devotees pour Ganges water (sometimes mixed with saffron) over the lingam during Shravan and Maha Shivratri, celebrating the river’s purifying power.
+In northern India, at shrines like Somnath, Kedarnath and Varanasi, devotees pour Ganges water (sometimes mixed with saffron) over the lingam during Shravana and Maha Shivaratri, celebrating the river's purifying power.
 Down south, temples such as Chidambaram and Madurai follow a six-times-daily ritual schedule, using not only water but also substances like sandal paste, pomegranate juice and turmeric in precise sequence.
-In eastern India, at Bhubaneswar’s Lingaraja Temple, the sacred Bindusagar tank supplies water for communal ablutions, tying the linga’s care directly to the holy lake.
-Out west, Ujjain's Mahakaleshwar Temple begins each day before dawn with the famous Bhasma Aarti, pouring water and then sacred ash over the lingam to symbolize life’s cycles and the shedding of ego.
+In eastern India, at Bhubaneswar's Lingaraja Temple, the sacred Bindusagar tank supplies water for communal ablutions, tying the lingam's care directly to the holy lake.

+Out west, Ujjain's Mahakaleshwar Temple begins each day before dawn with the famous Bhasma Aarti, pouring water and then sacred ash over the lingam to symbolize life's cycles and the shedding of ego.
 Across the Himalayas in Nepal, priests at Pashupatinath draw water from the Bagmati River (often blending it with milk, ghee, honey and curd) for dawn abhisheka, linking Shaiva rites to both Vedic and Tantric traditions.
 And in Bali, the Melukat ceremony at temples like Tirta Empul uses holy spring water under priestly guidance to cleanse body and spirit, showing how the simple act of pouring water becomes a deeply meaningful ritual across cultures.